MA-FS/hv-switching-advanced/README.md

   - **Label**: Unique identifier for the equipment
   - **Instruction**: Detailed description of the action
   - **Time**: When the action was completed
-  - **Initial**: Operator's initials after completing the action
+  - **Initial**: Operator's initials signifying completion of the action.

 ### 3. Advanced Features

+- **Drag & Drop**: Click and hold the grip handle (<i class="bi bi-grip-vertical"></i>) on the left of a row to drag it to a new position.
+Not applicable to rows within the Reverse Section.
+- **Inserting Rows**: Click the plus icon (<i class="bi bi-plus-circle-fill"></i>) on a row to open the insert menu (Insert Above, Insert Below, Duplicate).
+This is disabled for rows within the Reverse Section.
-- **Reverse Sections**: Use the "Reverse" button to automatically create the reverse sequence of operations
+- **Reverse Sections**: Use the "Reverse" button to add the dedicated, non-editable reverse sequence block.
+Plan your main sequence first.
+- **Undo/Redo**: Don't worry about mistakes!
+Use the Undo (<i class="bi bi-arrow-counterclockwise"></i>) and Redo (<i class="bi bi-arrow-clockwise"></i>) buttons to navigate through your edit history.
 - **Creating Complex Programs**:
   - For parallel operations, create clear demarcations between different paths
   - Use the insert function to add verification steps at key points
   - Export to PDF for review before finalizing
+- **PDF Export**: Click the export button (often triggered externally) to generate the final PDF document for review, approval, and field use.
+Review the generated PDF carefully.
 - **Managing Multiple Programs**:
   - Save programs with descriptive names
   - Use the program management features to organize and retrieve programs